jedidja/crafting-interpreters/readme.md

-An experiment using C# and Zig (instead of Java and C) working through craftinginterpreters.com
+An experiment using C# and Rust (instead of Java and C) working through craftinginterpreters.com